How to Manage Salesforce Licensing in Certero

 3. Filter to identify:

-• Users with non-utilization of Salesforce
+• Users with non-utilisation of Salesforce

 Cross-reference user activity with Active Directory data (if an AD Connector is configured) for a more complete picture of user status.